BobPitha/Bobs-dev-container/README.md

 ## Overwiew
 This repository contains a Docker-based development and deployment environment intended to be configured for personal or project-specific needs.
 It's designed to offer a consistent development environment that can be easily shared, replicated, and reconfigured across different setups.
+This container provides a basic ROS 1 Noetic environment.

 ## Specifications:
 * **Base OS**: Ubuntu 20.04 Focal
-* **ROS**: not included
+* **ROS**: Noetic
 * **Special features**: none

 ## Intro